ucsdlib/library-bash/_episodes/01-intro-shell.md

 through your previous commands.
 The down arrow cycles back toward your most recent command.
 This is another important labour-saving function and something we'll use a lot.

+> ## Using `history`
-Use the `history` command to see a list of all the commands you've entered during the current session.
-You can also use `Ctrl + r` to do a reverse lookup.
-Hit `Ctrl + r`, then start typing any part of the command you're looking for.
+>Use the `history` command to see a list of all the commands
+>you've entered during the current session.
+You can also use `Ctrl + r` to do
+>a reverse lookup.
+Hit `Ctrl + r`, then start typing any part of the command you're
+>looking for.
 The past command will autocomplete.
-Hit `enter` to run the command again, or press the arrow keys to start editing the command.
-If you can't find what you're looking for in the reverse lookup, use `Ctrl + c` to return to the prompt.
+Hit `enter` to run the command again,
+>or press the arrow keys to start editing the command.
+If you can't find what you're
+>looking for in the reverse lookup, use `Ctrl + c` to return to the prompt.
 {: .callout}

 > ## Duplicating a file